isc-konstanz/lories/doc/contributing/code.md

 without having to repeatedly update a pull request and have Read the Docs (RTD) build it for you.
 For the RTD to be built correctly, a [Graphviz](https://www.graphviz.org/) needs to be accessible in the system path first.
-Next, to build the docs locally requires installing lori as an editable library, including the ``doc`` dependencies specified in the project's setup configurations.
+Next, to build the docs locally requires installing lories as an editable library, including the ``doc`` dependencies specified in the project's setup configurations.
 An easy way to do this is with:

-    pip install lori[doc]    # on Mac:  pip install "lori[doc]"
+    pip install lories[doc]    # on Mac:  pip install "lories[doc]"

 Once the ``doc`` dependencies are installed, navigate to ``/doc`` and execute: